Main Content

 Nordan Scholar, Aubrey Fineout, Class of 2017

 For music majors, the School of Music awards numerous scholarships — up to full-tuition awards.
-Additionally, many TCU students receive both music and academic scholarships.
-Excellence in composition is recognized each year through the awarding of the Jonathan Durington prize.
+Additionally, many students receive both music and academic scholarships.
 Under special circumstances, non-music majors might also be considered for scholarship awards based on audition and the specific needs of the performing ensembles.

-Music applicants interested in an earlier admission response are strongly encouraged to complete the TCU application procedures above before the TCU Early Action deadline of November 1, 2022.
-TCU Early Action provides application review and nonbinding university notification by January 1, 2023, while allowing applicants to decide by May 1, 2023 (national candidate reply date) whether or not to attend TCU.
-TCU School of Music admission notification will be sent no later than April 1, 2023.
+Music applicants interested in an earlier admission response are strongly encouraged to complete the TCU application procedures before the TCU Early Action deadline of November 1, 2023.
+TCU Early Action provides application review and nonbinding university notification by January 1, 2024, while allowing applicants to decide by May 1, 2024 (national candidate reply date) whether or not to attend TCU.
+TCU School of Music admission notification will be sent no later than April 1, 2024.

 Nordan Young Artist Award Scholarship